MalwareMorghulis/Gravity/README.md

 It is currently unconfirmed whether or not these activity clusters are related or the same threat actor.
 Pending deeper review at this time.

+Eventually, the lists will be reduced to regexes for maintenance purposes, ease of change-control, and due to UI limitations of LevelBlue OTX.

 # DGA Tracker:
 - Blocklist: Generic blocklist for sinkholing (some overlap here, but will eventually be independent from the 3x below).
 - Cats Cradle: SMS spearphishing utilizing random characters (approximately 5-9 characters)